oxters168/OxShell/README.md

 to try this launcher anyways please follow the build instructions.

 # Build for Yourself
-- Clone the project or download into a zip using the green code button above.
+- Clone the project or download the zip using the green code button above.
 - Open Android Studio and browse to the directory you cloned/downloaded to and select it.

 <details><summary>Creating a debug variant</summary>